 There are specific cultural aspects of substance abuse/dependence in different populations as well.
 An example would be a Caucasian substance-abusing male as opposed to a Hispanic male.
 The very aspect of entering a treatment episode has different cultural barriers for each of these clients.
 Understanding these cultural differences will enhance motivational interviewing and will place the client at ease.
 What we view sometimes as resistance is attributable many times to cultural norms of the individual we are serving.
 Other cultural factors including religion, folk ways, family life, values, and so forth need to be considered when working with and providing medication to the client.”

-Guerrero: “Continuing education [is needed] in areas of cultural and linguistic diversity, as well as in the complexity of substance use and other co-occurring disorders.
+Guerrero: “Continuing education in areas of cultural and linguistic diversity, as well as in the complexity of substance use and other co-occurring disorders.
 Informally, service providers benefit from personal and professional interactions with people and contexts that are from other cultural and linguistic backgrounds.
 These interactions, coupled with a nuanced understanding of the complexity of culture and language in mental health and provider client interaction, may provide nurses with the necessary ‘cultural intelligence’ to effectively engage minority clients.
 It is through the therapeutic alliance that we service providers have the greatest impact on clients’ attitudes about change.”

 Roland: “Nurses can improve the cultural competence of their substance abuse care by ongoing education both academically and experientially.
 For example, nurses can advocate for regular in-service trainings about this subject on their jobs.
 Also, state and national organizations can offer conferences and panel discussions that could include minorities in order to get feedback on how we can improve in this area.
 Nurses working in addictions with minority patients have the opportunity to ask them directly for suggestions on how to improve our treatment specifically for them.”